DIY wallpaper panels can add some jazz and color to your space while giving you the luxury of removing it easily whenever you want.

 Hi everyone!
-I had the fun opportunity to partner with Wallpaper Boulevard and today, I’m sharing how I installed wallpaper in Emmy’s room!
+I had the fun opportunity to partner with Wallpaper Boulevard and today, I’m sharing how this DIY wallpaper panels in Emmy’s room!
 I’ve joined a fantastic group of bloggers for a blog hop tour so be sure to check everyone’s wallpaper project at the end of the post.

 This post is created in collaboration with Wallpaper Boulevard.
 They generously supplied me with the wallpaper of my choice.
 All ideas, opinions and crazy DIY shenanigans are my own.